andrewmcodes-archive/notes-wiki/docker.md

 #### Usage

-To see a list of running docker-compose projects, use the `ls` command:
+To see a list of available projects, use the `ls` command:

 ```bash
 captain ls
 ```

+This will outpt
 Start a project with the `start project-name`